 Departments are strongly encouraged to hire student employees via open recruitment by posting the position at Post your on-campus job in UBworks managed by the Career and Professional Development Center.

 If hiring a Federal Work Study student, the candidate must bring a copy of their Financial Aid award summary to the interview.
 Documentation can be found in their MYUB Portal.
 The supervisor verifies the student received and accepted their Federal Work Study award.

-UB Student Employees who have not been employed at UB within the last two (2) years must complete all of the documents on the Hiring Checklist.
+UB Student Employees who have not been employed at UB within the last six months must complete all of the documents on the Hiring Checklist.

-If the student has been employed at UB within the last two (2) years, only complete the following Student Employment Contract:
+If the student has been employed at UB within the last six months, only complete the following Student Employment Contract: